Shrecki/csstemplate/README.md

 # csstemplate
-Simple repo to host CSS stylesheets
+Simple repo to host CSS stylesheets (mainly for forums)